praveenasugumaran/Backend-Development/README.md

 - Authentication of user

-    - level of security: level 2
+    - level of security: level 4

     - bcrypt hashed passwords are implemented

-    - middlewares are not included
+    - middlewares are included

+    - authentication is developed based on cookies

+    - verification of accessTokens is handled

     - status responses of the routes are included and the json objects are returned

+    - user details are identified by accessTokens

 - Google Maps Api
     -   Api implemented successfully